wraft/charts/README.md

 For major version upgrades, please check the release notes for any breaking changes.

+## 📝 Changelog

+We maintain a changelog to document notable changes to the Wraft Helm chart.
+The changelog follows the [Keep a Changelog](https://keepachangelog.com/en/1.0.0/) format and adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).

+View the full changelog here: [CHANGELOG.md](CHANGELOG.md)

 ## 📄 License

 This chart is licensed under the terms found in the [LICENSE](LICENSE) file at the root of this repository.